Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 ```sql
 SELECT password FROM pins WHERE pin='<input>';
 ```
-So I tried to inject it by typing the following attach into the input field:
+So I tried to inject it by typing the following attack into the input field:
 ```sql
 ' OR 1=1--
 ```